jikamens/gmusic-playlist/README.md

 - python 2.7 - https://www.python.org
 - gmusicapi - https://github.com/simon-weber/Unofficial-Google-Music-API

-Before using the scripts, open up the preferences.py file and change the username.

 When the scripts are run they will prompt for your password.
 If you use two factor authentication you will need to create and use an application password.

 ## ExportLists.py